Copyright © Ministry of Health Singapore. All Rights Reserved.

-Meat and poultry also contain saturated fat and cholesterol.
-Eating too much of these can increase your risk of health conditions such as high blood cholesterol.
+Meat and poultry contain saturated fat.
+Eating too much animal fat can increase your risk of health conditions such as high blood cholesterol.
 It will also displace other valuable food like wholegrains, fruit and vegetables from your diet.

 Meat and chicken have to be part of a healthy and well-balanced meal plan.
 Keep to about one palm-size of lean protein for lunch and dinner.
-Make sure you have a balanced meal consisting of grain food, vegetables and fruit with your meals as well.
-Cut off the fat of meat and remove the skin of the chicken.
-Skinless chicken good for your waist and your heart!
+Make sure you have a balanced meal consisting of wholegrains, vegetables and fruit.

 You love the crunch and flavour of fried food!
 Given a choice, only golden brown, crispy items will find their place on your plate.

 Fried food tastes great as there is incredible enjoyment of eating fried food.
 Little did you know, fat is a needed nutrient.
 It is needed for many vital functions in the body.
 Fat also helps your body absorb fat-soluble nutrients such as vitamins A, D, E and K. Some essential fats are vital for proper growth, good skin, vision and memory.

 Fried food contains lots of fat.
 Fat is the most concentrated source of calories.
 Eating lots of fat puts you at risk of gaining excess weight.
 Even young people can have high blood cholesterol when they eat too much food high in fat content, and this increases your risk of getting a heart attack or stroke!